B3 a) describe the life cycle and natural history of Varroa destructor & b) how does it develop within the colony?

 - Icing sugar

 The advantages of this method are that it’s cheap and easy to do.
 It can also be done with supers on, unlike thymol based treatments like Apiguard which might taint the honey with their smell.
-The icing sugar works in two ways – by reducing the electrostatic charge by which the varroa cling to adult bees and by inducing the bees to groom.
+The icing sugar works by inducing the bees to groom.
 A flour dredger or a honey jar with holes punched in a lid work well.
 Work in pairs to do the treatment, with one person holding out each frame horizontally and another person dusting the sugar over each side.

 As the treatment doesn’t kill mites, but only knocks them off, it is only any good in a hive with an open-mesh rather than a solid floor.
 Since it only affects phoretic mites clinging onto adult bees, which only make up about 30-40% of the mite population, it is a low efficiency treatment and generally only reduces mites by about 20-30%.
 This may sound good, and is better than nothing, but really an 80% effective treatment (such as Apiguard or oxalic at the appropriate times of the year) is needed to have any real effect on mite numbers.

 It’s best not to rely on sugar dusting alone to keep varroa levels down.
 This is true generally of varroa control: you cannot rely on one treatment alone, but should use several different methods throughout the year.
 Randy Oliver has done some practical experiments for his Scientific Beekeeping blog and found that “Sugar dusting can be quite effective for reducing the mite population in broodless (or nearly broodless) bees”, but in colonies rearing brood, weekly dusting “did not make mite populations plummet” – ‘Powered sugar dusting – sweet and safe, but does it really work?‘ Part 1, 2017.